Felipalds/node-dotenv/README.md

 }) <br>
 </em>
 2) Call your application this way: NODE_ENV=your_env node app.js
+3) If you are using nodemon, just do it: set NODE_ENV=dev&& nodemon .....

 ## Remembering
 - .env is always for STRING type